 Building a Command Line Program

 Let’s create a new project with, as always, cargo new.
-We’re calling our project greprs to distinguish from the grep tool that you may already have on your system:
+We’re calling our project minigrep to distinguish from the grep tool that you may already have on your system:

-$ cargo new --bin greprs
+$ cargo new --bin minigrep

-Created binary (application) `greprs` project
+Created binary (application) `minigrep` project

-$ cd greprs
+$ cd

-’‘’ We’re calling our project greprs to distinguish from the grep tool that you may already have on your system.
+minigrep

 Accepting Command Line Arguments

-Our first task is to make greprs able to accept its two command line arguments: the filename and a string to search for.
+Our first task is to make minigrep able to accept its two command line arguments: the filename and a string to search for.
 That is, we want to be able to run our program with cargo run, a string to search for, and a path to a file to search in, like so:

 $ cargo run searchstring example-filename.txt

-Right now, the program generated by cargo new ignores any arguments we give it.
+Right now, the program generated by cargo new cannot process arguments we give it.
 There are some existing libraries on crates.io that can help us accept command line arguments, but since you’re learning, let’s implement this ourselves.

 Reading the Argument Values

-Tto be able to get the values of command line arguments passed to our program, we’ll need to call a function provided in Rust’s standard library: std::env::args.
+We first need to make sure our program is able to get the values of command line arguments we pass to it, for which we’ll need a function provided in Rust’s standard library: std::env::args.
 This function returns an iterator of the command line arguments that were given to our program.
-We haven’t discussed iterators yet, and we’ll cover them fully in Chapter 13, but for our purposes now we only need to know two things about iterators: Iterators produce a series of values.
-We can call the collect function on an iterator to turn it into a vector containing all of the elements the iterator produces.
+We haven’t discussed iterators yet, and we’ll cover them fully in Chapter 13, but for our purposes now we only need to know two things about iterators: Iterators produce a series of values, and we can call the collect function on an iterator to turn it into a collection, such as a vector, containing all of the elements the iterator produces.

-Let’s give it a try: use the code in Listing 12-1 to sgreprsread any command line arguments passed to our grep function needs greprs program and collect them into a vector.
+Let’s give it a try: use the code in Listing 12-1 to allow your minigrep program to read any command line arguments passed it and then collect the values into a vector.

 Filename: src/main.rs